-5In our sample, we see the number of reported molecules increase sharply in the late 1990s; this increase is likely due to an improvement in the reporting of molecules.
-This is likely due to the Food and Drug Administration Modernization Act, passed in late 1997 and enacted in 1999, which required the reporting of clinical trials.
+&lt;sup>7In our sample, we see the number of reported molecules increase sharply in the late 1990s; this increase is likely due to an improvement in the reporting of molecules.
+The Food and Drug Administration Modernization Act, passed in late 1997 and enacted in 1999, required the reporting of clinical trials to a centralized government registry.
 Even though we observe some drug candidates pre-1999, we believe that our data provides fuller coverage post 1999.